BDunham484/psychic-rotary-system/README.md

 <!-- ![nbx](./client/assets/images/home-loggedIn.png) -->

 * When a show is clicked on from the homepage the user is taken to a page that displays full details about the show.
-The ability to see the venue location via google maps, add it to google calendar, and other details will be added soon.
+Venue location, contact, and ticket links are presented.
+Some shows may not have all forms of contact information or ticket links present depending on what was available from the source material.

 <img alt="noisebx-screenshot" src="https://user-images.githubusercontent.com/40290683/215206532-37f8c0c3-74a5-4edc-8fc1-b880725ac34f.png">